 But that is really true?
 Can we only get calcium from milk?

 The short answer is no!
 There are lots of other foods that are high in calcium.
 And most of them are probably foods you're already eating!
-So in today's post, we're going to talk about some of the best plant-based and natural sources of calcium.
+So in today's post, we're going to talk about some of the best vegan sources of calcium.

 Whether you're trying to get more calcium into your diet or want to stop taking supplements and get the minerals from your food, hopefully, these next few foods will give you a sense of where you're already getting calcium and areas that you might be able to add more back into your diet.